Beverly Harzog is a former shopaholic who maxed out seven credit cards and racked up more than $20,000 worth of credit card debt.

-Next, it’s time to create an action plan.
-Beverly slashed her expenses (she ate lots of peanut butter and jelly sandwiches) and increased her income by asking her employer for a raise.
+Now it’s time to create an action plan.
+Beverly slashed her expenses (she ate lots of peanut butter and jelly sandwiches), and she increased her income by asking her employer for a raise.

-This freed up additional money in her budget to put toward her debt repayment.
+This freed up additional money in her budget to put toward debt repayment.

 Years after paying off her credit cards, Beverly named her debt payoff strategy the Blizzard Method.
 It’s a combination of the Avalanche Method and the Snowball Method.

-Here’s what you need to know about the popular debt payoff strategies:
+Here’s what you need to know about these popular debt payoff strategies:

 - Avalanche (Ladder): Pay the minimum against your lower interest rate credit cards and the maximum at the highest interest rate card.